ACC to file case against former industrial police ASP, wife

 The Anti-Corruption Commission (ACC) will file a case against retired senior assistant superintendent of Industrial Police (Chattogram) Md Abul Hashem and his wife over corruption charges.

-The approval of filing the case was announced through a letter signed by ACC Deputy Director (enforcement and investigation-5) Md Mizanul Islam yesterday.
+The approval of filing the case was announced through a letter signed by ACC Deputy Director (enforcement and investigation-5) Md Mizanul Islam.

 It stated that the commission has approved the filing of a case against retired senior ASP Md Abul Hashem of Industrial Police (Chattogram) and his wife Taherina Begum under sections 26(2) and 27(1) of the Anti-Corruption Commission Act-2004, along with section 109 of the Penal Code.